linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 4 Advanced Financial Analysis and Valuation/Week 4 ESOs and Valuation.md

 ## RESTRICTED STOCK UNITS
 - A restricted stock unit is a promise to issue a share of stock to an employee,   usually at no cost to the employee,   upon completion of a vesting period
-	   - They have become much more popular since the [[Squam Lake Group Introduction|introduction]] of stock option expensing under FAS 123R
+	   - They have become much more popular since the [introduction](../../../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%209-%20Bailouts%20and%20Bank%20Failures/Squam%20Lake%20Group%20Introduction.md) of stock option expensing under FAS 123R
 - The accounting for restricted stock unit is essentially the same as for ESOs
 	   - Value of the RSU is expensed over the vesting period
 	   - Firm receives income tax deduction when RSU vests (for fair value at vesting date)